0xis-cn/0xis-cn/content/blog/2025-05-31-my-path-after-twenty-years.md

 There is no such thing like changing course for an individual.
 They experiences only a fragment of history, yet for them it is the entirety.
 It can be only spoken that, the very cultural mechanism that once facilitated intellectual progress is now perpetuating self-doubt and fragmented ambition.
 There is no true self-cultivation in a system-overwhelming world.
 Students who dreamt to become Ciang now find themselves staying on the path, but without a destination.
 They persist in the rituals without conviction.

 Social awareness did not stay away from mythic heroes, even for Ciang herself.
 Her rumoured but untrue move from biology to consultancy reflected a delicate drift, that adaptability and vibe begin to weigh more than intellectual integrity for the working aged generation.
-We are informed to be [speedrunners](https://gwern.net/speedrunning), not inquisitive medieval scholars.
+We are informed to be [speedrunners](https://gwern.net/speedrunning).
 In an credited extracurricular event, an environmental science professor whom I met for only this time raised a small heavy book and said,

 > This is the textbook for the course I sitted in America, and that I was constantly hoping to set up.
 With all the background knowledge, you could have attended the most challenging courses just before you leave, but I know, you will bury yourselves in examinations and job interviews!